Indy Tool Lending Library (iTooLL)

 In January 2015, the Salmagundi Club presented the art law panel discussion “Legal Issues for Artists and Patrons: Arts Lawyers Address Questions of Vital Interest to Arts Professionals”.

 The Artist Services Team at the Arts Council of Indianapolis offers a wide variety of FREE programs and services for central Indiana artists.

 Le'ts Eat was a professional development conference for emerging artists held May 12, 2018.
 Special thanks to the Indianapolis Public Library for donating the space.

 Invaluable offers this helpful guide for artists and collectors:

 With the success of the First Friday Art Tour which began back in 2004 in downtown Indianapolis, many business owners have sought to use their locations as an alternative gallery space for visual art exhibitions.
 When done properly, this can be a wonderful opportunity for an artist to reach a new audience and a business owner to bring extra attention and activity to their space.
 However, there are best practices that should be followed in order to make it a win/win for everyone.

 New Dramatists is one of the country’s leading playwright centers and a nationally recognized new play laboratory.
 In the 65 years since its founding, 600 new dramatists have passed through its doors, creating work that has laid the foundation for contemporary American dramatic literature.

-The Clark Hulings Fund for Visual Artists provides business training and funding to professional working artists.
+The Clark Hulings Fund for Visual Artists provides business training and funding to professional working artists all over the country.